manhminno/Gun-Detection-In-Photos-Videos/README.md

 For training I use convolutional weights that are pre-trained on Imagenet.
 I use weights from the darknet74 model.
 You can just download the weights for the convolutional layers [here](https://drive.google.com/file/d/1-oHpg4jBsjAQVlB2anXYFuOU7Dd3tNG7/view).
 ### Preparing YOLOv3 configuration files:
 YOLOv3 needs certain specific files to know how and what to train.
 I’ll be creating these three files(.data, .names and .cfg) and also edit the yolov3.cfg.
 - First let’s prepare the YOLOv3 .data and .names file.
 Let’s start by creating yolo.data and filling it with this content.
-This basically says that we are training one class, what the train and validation set files are and what file contains the names for the categories we want to detect.
+This basically says that i'm training one class, what the train and validation set files are and what file contains the names for the categories i want to detect.
 ```
 classes= 1
 train  = train.txt